Last updated: May 29, 2026

 Who may qualify: Applicants must meet financial rules and care-need rules.
 For PACE, the PACE page says members must be at least 55, able to live safely in the community with help, need nursing home care, and live in Kenosha, Milwaukee, Racine, or Waukesha County.

-Where to apply: Use Family Care apply for the official steps, and ask your ADRC for a long-term care options counselor.
-Ask about the IRIS page if you want to self-direct approved supports.
+Where to apply: Ask your ADRC for a long-term care options counselor.
+If you want to direct approved supports yourself, ask about the state IRIS program.

 Reality check: You may not have every option in every county.
-You may need to choose a program and a managed care organization.
 Ask for scorecards, start dates, provider choices, and appeal rights before you enroll.

 SeniorCare prescriptions